capnmav77/Core-Programming/README.md

 # Core Programming
 This repository contains all the programs and Topics discussed in Generic programming , as well as an base for compeitive programming in CPP .

 ## Repo Structure

 ### Archives
-this subsection covers topics that we're taught during DAA course and CPP course .
+This section covers topics that we're taught during DAA course and CPP course .

 ### Books
-this section contains important books that help in Generic Programming as well as competitive programming
+This section contains important books that help in Generic Programming as well as competitive programming

 ### Competitive Programming
 This section deals with competitive programming , including the STL part divided into subsections containing implementation of them in cpp